gwizard/gwizard/README.md

 ```

 ## The Modules

-Note: GWizard is ready to use today, but this project is young and the contracts may change in the future.

 These are the modules currently present in GWizard.
 See their individual README files for detailed information.